Ogle family: Ogle Barony

 He was also a key figure in the 15th century defence of the northern border against the Scots, but was beaten by Sir Alexander Ramsay at Piperden in 1436.

-Sir Robert married Matilda "Maud" Grey on c.21 May 1399, the only daughter of Thomas IV Grey, Constable of Norham (1359–1400) and Joan de Mowbray, and sister of John Grey, 1st Earl of Tankerville, and Thomas Grey (1384–1415).
+Sir Robert married Matilda "Maud" Grey on c.
+21 May 1399, the only daughter of Thomas IV Grey, Constable of Norham (1359–1400) and Joan de Mowbray, and sister of John Grey, 1st Earl of Tankerville, and Thomas Grey (1384–1415).
 Many of the extended family were involved in the Wars of the Roses on the Yorkist side.

 As father of Robert Ogle, 1st Baron Ogle, Robert was the head of the family that included seven successive barons and many later junior branches.
 Catherine Ogle was the last of this main line.
-As the only surviving heir of Cuthbert Ogle, 7th Baron Ogle (d.
-1597), she was created Baroness Ogle in 1628.
+As the only surviving heir of Cuthbert Ogle, 7th Baron Ogle, she was created Baroness Ogle in 1628.
 In 1591 she married Sir Charles Cavendish of Welbeck.
 They are the parents of William Cavendish, 1st Duke of Newcastle, and Earl of Ogle.